Superhabitable world: Stellar characteristics

-A star's characteristics is a key consideration for planetary habitability.
+A star's characteristics are a key consideration for planetary habitability.
 The types of stars generally considered to be potential hosts for habitable worlds include F, G, K, and M-type main-sequence stars.
 The most massive stars—O, B, and A-type, respectively—have average lifespans on the main sequence that are considered too short for complex life to develop, ranging from a few hundred million years for A-type stars to only a few million years for O-type stars.
 Thus, F-type stars are described as the "hot limit" for stars that can potentially support life, as their lifespan of 2 to 4 billion years would be sufficient for habitability.
 However, F-type stars emit large amounts of ultraviolet radiation, and without the presence of a protective ozone layer, could disrupt nucleic acid-based life on a planet's surface.

 On the opposite end, the less massive red dwarfs, which generally includes M-type stars, are by far the most common and long-lived stars in the universe, but ongoing research points to serious challenges to their ability to support life.
 Due to the low luminosity of red dwarfs, the circumstellar habitable zone (HZ) (Note: The habitable zone (HZ) is a region present around each star where a terrestrial planet or moon, given the right physical conditions, could maintain liquid water on its surface.) is in very close proximity to the star, which causes any planet to become tidally locked.
 The primary concern for researchers, however, is the star's propensity for frequent outbreaks of high-energy radiation, especially early in its life, that could strip away a planet's atmosphere.
 At the same time, red dwarfs do not emit enough quiescent UV radiation (i.e., UV radiation emitted during inactive periods) to support biological processes like photosynthesis.

 Dismissing both ends, astronomers are led to conclude that G and K-type stars—yellow and orange dwarfs, respectively—provide the best life-supporting characteristics.
 However, a limiting factor to the habitability of yellow dwarfs is their higher emissions of ionizing radiation and shorter lifespans compared to cooler orange dwarfs.
 Therefore, researchers conclude that orange dwarfs offer the best conditions for a superhabitable world.

 Also nicknamed "Goldilocks stars", orange dwarfs emit low enough levels of ultraviolet radiation to eliminate the need for a protective ozone layer, but just enough to contribute to necessary biological processes.
 Additionally, the long average lifespan of an orange dwarf (18 to 34 billion years, compared to 10 billion for the Sun) provides a more stable habitable zone throughout the star's lifetime, providing more time for life to develop.